FlynnD273/CanvasGetAssignments/README.md

 ## Settings File

-There is a file called settings.txt that is generated after the first time running the program.
+There is a file called settings.txt that is generated in the same directory as the exe file after the first time running the program.
 Change these lines to customize the behaviour of the program.
 API Key: `Paste your Canvas API key here`
 Output Path: `Path to the text file to output to`
 Header: `The line of text to add the assignments after`